Darhaal/chess-structure-clustering/README.md

 ## Feature Engineering

-The raw PGN files are processed using `python-chess`.
+The raw PGN files are processed using python-chess.

 Since clustering algorithms require numerical input, each game is converted into engineered chess features.

-### Main Feature Groups
+Main feature groups include:

-#### Dynamic Features
+Dynamic features:

-These features describe tactical activity and instability:

 - capture values
 - number of checks